Room C330 University Theatre Building

 Boulder CO, 80309-0261

-Donna Mejia (Assistant Professor, CU Boulder Theatre and Dance) is a choreographer, scholar, director, and performer specializing in contemporary dance, traditions of the African and Arab Diaspora, and emerging fusion traditions in Transnational Electronica.
+Donna Mejia (Associate Professor and Director of Graduate Studies in Dance, CU Boulder Theatre and Dance Department) is a choreographer, scholar, instructor, and performer specializing in contemporary dance, traditions of the African and Arab Diaspora, and emerging fusion traditions in Transnational Electronica.
 This genre provides a rich arena for the study of cultural imperialism, gender representation and electronic/digital globalization.
-Donna is also an authorized instructor of the Brazilian Silvestre Modern Dance Technique and is a lauded representative of this esoteric study of dance after 20 years of practice.
+Donna is also an authorized instructor of the Brazilian Silvestre Modern Dance Technique and is a lauded representative of this esoteric study of dance after 30 years of practice.

 For 10 years she was a faculty member at Colorado College and Director of the Colorado College International Summer Dance Festival.
 For twelve years she served as Managing Director of the award-winning Harambee African Dance Ensemble of CU-Boulder under the amazing leadership of Instructor Emerita Letitia Williams.
 The Harambee ensemble was awarded the prestigious El Pomar Foundation grant, was featured in the March 1996 issue of Dance Magazine, performed for President Bill Clinton and Nobel Laureate Archbiship Desmond Tutu, is part of the Denver International Airport time capsule, and was hailed as the “Best of Boulder” for 3 years.

-Donna was the Guest Artist in Residence for Smith College Dance 2006 – 2009, and has been awarded residencies at the Naropa Institute, Mt.
-Holyoke College, Hampshire College, University of Northern Colorado, Taipei National University of the Arts, Bucknell University, Earth Dance, Jacob’s Pillow Dance Festival (three years) and the Bates Dance Festival (two years).
+Donna was the Guest Artist in Residence for Smith College Dance 2006 – 2009, and has been awarded residencies at Simon Fraser University, Colorado College, the Naropa Institute, University of South Florida, Mt.
+Holyoke College, Hofstra University, University of Wyoming, Hampshire College, Syracuse University, University of Northern Colorado, Taipei National University of the Arts, Bucknell University, Earth Dance, Jacob’s Pillow Dance Festival (three years), IsArt Post-Secondary School of the Arts in Mozambique, and the Bates Dance Festival (three years).
 She was nominated for a Pikes Peak Area Artist award in 2005.

 Donna completed her undergraduate degree in Business at CU-Boulder, and received her Master of Fine Arts degree on full fellowship from Smith College.
-She joined the University of Colorado at Boulder as an Assistant Professor of Dance in 2012 as the first collegiate professor of tribal/transnational fusion globally.
-Donna balances her time teaching and touring throughout the U.S. and abroad, and headlined over 14 international festivals in the last year.
+She joined the University of Colorado at Boulder as an Assistant Professor of Dance in 2012.
+She is the first professor of tribal/transnational fusion globally, and serves as the Director of the graduate studies program.
+Donna balances her time teaching and touring throughout the U.S. and abroad, and has headlined over 50 international festivals since 2012.
+Also dedicated to philanthropic work, she frequently donates her services and performances to conscious organizations and social justice efforts.
+Donna has also added the title of “composer” to her docket of skill sets, and is currently in production on an electronic music EP with the brilliant Saunt EP.
 Her choreographic commissions and performances continue to generate outstanding critical reviews from print and digital media.
-Updates can be found at http://donnainthedance.wordpress.com.

-•Ways in which use of the Internet is impacting personal identity and collective cultural memory production (sociology and anthropology of the Internet)
+- Investigating how Internet usage is impacting personal identity and collective cultural memory production

-•Movement training/specialization in yoga, and the dances of Brazil, Mexico, the Caribbean, West Africa (Gambia, Mali, Senegal, Guinea, Nigeria, Ghana), North Africa (Morocco, Egypt, Algeria, Tunisia and Western Sahara), Northern India, American Modern Dance, Hip Hop, Electronica and DJ Culture.
+- Movement training/specialization in yoga, and the dances of Brazil, Mexico, the Caribbean, West Africa (Gambia, Mali, Senegal, Guinea, Nigeria, Ghana), North Africa (Morocco, Egypt, Algeria, Tunisia and Western Sahara), Ethiopia, Northern India, American Modern Dance,